thinkbigdo/learn-react/basics/react-3/README.md

 #### Pure function is simple and easy.
 It takes only the props argument.

-#### React class takes at /minimum/ an object literal with a property that is a function.
+#### React class takes at /minimum/ an object literal with a "render" property that is a function.
 This paves the way for further functionality that we will discuss in the next sections.